What is circumcision?

 The recovery of the patient after a circumcision is very fast.
 Adult patients are usually advised to take a week off work to allow recovery.
 During this time, it is recommended to wear loose, comfortable clothes.
 For the first 3-4 days there may be some swelling and discomfort around the head of the penis.
 Painkillers, such as paracetamol or ibuprofen are usually prescribed to help with the pain.
 The penis usually heals fully in around ten days.
 However, it is usually advised not to engage in sexual activity for a full four weeks after the surgery.

-Tight foreskin: when should you consider circumcision?
+Phimosis: when should you consider circumcision?

 By Mr Jaspal Virdi

-Having a tight foreskin isn't something to worry about, and for many young boys, a "wait-and-see" approach can be all that's needed until the skin around the glans naturally loosens.
+Having phimosis isn't something to worry about, and for many young boys, a "wait-and-see" approach can be all that's needed until the skin around the glans naturally loosens.
 However, for others, a bit more attention is required to help the foreskin move freely, and in some instances, circumcision is needed.
 Urological surgeon, Mr Jaspal Virdi, explains when you should consider as it a treatment option for a tight foreskin.
 See more

 Adult circumcision: when is it needed?